 Total Weight: 6.25 grams

 The US minted the 1960 quarter with no mint mark and also the 1960 D quarter.
-The mint mark can be found on the reverse side of the coin.
+The mint mark, when present, can be found on the reverse side of the coin.